 Supporting local people in Rochester bring their projects to life.

-*Planning permission for this project is being sought and no pledges will be collected until this has been confirmed.* We aim to enrich the overall landscape of the area and create a sensory garden where disabled and non-disabled visitors can enjoy a range of educational and recreational sensory experiences.
+This project will commemorate the Centenary of the Representation of the People Act and the life and work of a local non-militant suffragist.
+We will enrich the overall landscape of the area and create a sensory garden where disabled and non-disabled visitors can enjoy a range of educational and recreational sensory experiences.
 This will be achieved using a combination of the existing landscape, together with bee and butterfly friendly plants, herbs and other materials which will generate a range of aromas, colours, textures and sounds to encourage and stimulate the senses.
-This existing raised garden is centrally placed, easily accessible and directly opposite Longley House, the family home of Vera Conway Gordon, President and Hon.
+This existing raised garden is centrally placed, easily accessible and directly opposite the family home of Vera Conway Gordon, President and Hon.
 Secretary of the Rochester branch of the non-militant National Union of Women's Suffrage Societies (NUWSS) from 1912 to 1928.
-The revitalised and enhanced sensory garden will be dedicated as a permanent tribute to her work in the local community.
+This revitalised and enhanced sensory garden will be dedicated as a permanent tribute to her work in the local community and beyond.

 What we'll deliver: